Plumstead Open Studios

 Working under the name of Harper Bizarre Art, Sarah Harper produces a variety of contemporary arts and crafts in mixed medium.
 With a particular interest in mosaic pieces for the home and garden, she produces bespoke artwork that includes not only glass and ceramics but also recycled jewellery and many other items.
 Sarah's work also includes hand-decorated crafts, sometimes with a social message or controversial edge.

 Madeline has worked as a Theatre Designer for many years and has recently taken up ceramics.
-She will be showing some of her quirky character egg cups and personalised hand painted cat bowls and plates.
+She will be showing some of her quirky character eggcups and hand painted plates and bowls.